CalPlug/EnergyDataVisualizer/README.md

-# Energy Data Visualizer (aka Plugload Perisocope)
+# Energy Data Visualizer (aka PlugLoad Periscope)
 This program is a demonstration application that uses an Apple iPAD to produce an augmented reality (AR) environment to allow uses to visualize usage and energy consumption for househoold appliances.

-Created by Nikita Tsvetkov, Viet Ly, and Kim Phan
+Created by Nikita Tsvetkov, Viet Ly, and Kim Phan Project Leads: Sergio Gago, Ph.D., Michael Klopfer, Ph.D., Joy Pixley, Ph.D., and Prof. G.P.
+Li

 University of California, Irvine - California Plug Load Research Center (CalPlug)